MetaGLM/glm-cookbook/README_en.md

 ## Recent Update 🔥

++ 🔥 2024-03-03: The warehouse has been updated [Node.js SDK](https://github.com/winily/zhipuai-sdk-nodejs-v4), if you are a Node.js user, you can try the Node.js version here SDK
 + 🔥 2024-03-02: The warehouse has been updated [C# SDK](https://github.com/zhipuai/zhipuai-sdk-csharp-v4), if you are a C# user, you can try the C# version here SDK
 + 🔥 2024-03-01: The warehouse has been updated [glms](asset/glms.md), some interesting GLMs (Zhipu Qingyan) are welcome to experience!
 GLM-4 API
    The maximum output length can be adjusted to `8192`, and it supports network tool calling, see you [here] (basic/glm_function_call.ipynb)